-As individuals wait on-hold waiting to schedule appointments or talk to someone, have the on-hold message reinforce the "We're Listening" campaign messages.
+As individuals wait on-hold, have the on-hold message reinforce the Share Your Experience campaign message.

-"At Methodist Senior Living, we strive to make our community healthier.
+At Methodist Senior Living, we strive to make our community healthier.
 When you receive an experience questionnaire, please take a few minutes to respond and tell us how we did caring for you.
 Without your voice and perspective, we can't improve our care.
-We're listening, because your opinion matters."
+We're listening because your opinion matters.